 All international applicants whose native language is not English and whose undergraduate education was conducted in a language other than English must take the TOEFL and submit their test scores to the Office of Graduate Admissions.
+Some departments now require the Test of Written English (TWE) as well as the Listening, Structure, and Reading Sections of the TOEFL.

-Applicants who are admitted with a total TOEFL paper-based test score of less than 550 or a computer-based score of less than 213 may be required to take an English proficiency test upon arrival at UCSD and to enroll in an English course until the required proficiency is attained.
+The minimum TOFEL score for admission is 550 for the paper-based test or 213 for the computer-based test.
+Applicants admitted with low scores may be required to take an English proficiency test upon arrival at UCSD and to enroll in an English course until the required proficiency is attained.